 - remission if the employee served the University full-time for 10 years or more. - 9)) Full-time employees who are exempt from the Fair Labor Standards Act and their spouses and dependents shall pay 2/3 of the fee for Applied Music. - 10)) Part-time faculty members, their spouses and dependents may receive remission of tuition on the basis of one hour of undergraduate credit for each semester hour taught, and one hour of graduate credit for each two semester hours taught.
 The privilege of accumulating tuition remission credit will commence after a part-time faculty member has taught nine semester hours.
 Tuition remission records for part-time faculty are maintained in the Office of the Provost and Vice President for Academic Affairs. - 11)) No application fees shall be required for those who are eligible for tuition remission. - 12)) Any and all exceptions to these regulations must have the approval of the President.
 In order that registration may be processed promptly, any request for exception should be made in ample time for consideration to be given before the applicant appears for registration. - 13)) A Tuition Remission Application form must be completed at the Financial Assistance Office by each participant in tuition remission so that the appropriate credit is posted to the student's registration form.
 The Tuition Remission Application will be available during the registration period.
 The Financial Assistance Office may request the participant to present the employee's I.D. card in order to verify eligibility. - 14)) The above procedure is applicable each session of school and applies only to courses offered on-campus. - 15)) The Division of Continuing Education and Professional Development may permit Bradley employees, spouses and dependents to attend noncredit community service courses, institutes, seminars or extension courses at reduced rates. - 16)) Applicants will be asked to certify compliance with the above eligibility requirements. - 17)) Tuition remission for graduate courses taken by the employee, the employee's spouse, or the employee's dependents is a taxable benefit. - I) Tuition Exchange Program scholarship program that finances college tuition for dependents of employees at more than one hundred participating institutions.
-The Program is for dependents [defined in <a href="II.B.3.d.1]k]))] of full-time Bradley employees and is administered by the Office of Financial Assistance.
+The Program is for dependents [defined in .
 A finite number of new scholarships (typically two to four) is available in a given year.
 As a result, there is no guarantee that all employees will have the opportunity to participate.
 Eligibility for participation is determined by years of full time service.